Contact Us:

 Understanding My ADHD: Empowerment Course for Children and Young Teens

 Join us for a transformative 6-week group course designed to empower ADHD children and young teens.
 Through interactive sessions, participants will explore what ADHD means to them, identify strategies to support their well-being, articulate their needs, and celebrate their uniqueness.
-A diagnosis of ADHD is required.
+A diagnosis is not required, although your child should be on the pathway and aware that they are likely ADHD.

 Course Details: